jorgesisco/ML-Model-Production/readme.md

 pip install -r requirements.txt
 ```

 This command can take a while to run depending on the speed of your internet connection.
-Once this step completes you should be ready to spin up jupyter lab and begin working on the ungraded lab.
+Once this step completes you should be ready to spin up jupyter lab and begin working on the notebook.

 ### 3. Launching Jupyter Lab